bordjoski/zkp-fsh/README.md

 `const serialized = agreement.toJSON();`\
 `const recreatedAgreement = zkpfsh.Agreement.fromJSON(serialized, config);`

-By doing this, all data produced by Client or Verifier will use the same base and alphabet.
+By doing this, all data produced by Client or Verifier will use same base and alphabet.

 ### References, Credits and Links